 Investment returns expectations.
-Bank Rate is forecast to remain unchanged at 0.5% before starting to rise from quarter 2 of 2016.
+Bank Rate is forecast to remain unchanged at 0.5% before starting to rise from quarter 4 of 2015.
 Bank Rate forecasts for financial year ends (March) are:

-There are downside risks to these forecasts (i.e. start of increases in Bank Rate is delayed even further) if economic growth remains weaker for longer than expected.
-However, should the pace of growth pick up more sharply than expected there could be upside risk, particularly if Bank of England inflation forecasts for two years ahead exceed the Bank of England's 2% target rate.
+There are downside risks to these forecasts (i.e. start of increases in Bank Rate occurs later) if economic growth weakens.
+However, should the pace of growth quicken, there could be an upside risk.